better-internet/radworks-docs/docs/community/01_ecosystem.md

 ## Better Internet Foundation Org

 The Foundation Org is represented by the [Better Internet Foundation](https://betterinternet.foundation/) (previously Radicle Foundation) - a Swiss non-profit entity.
-The Foundation Org provides operations, marketing, and governance support to Radworks and its Orgs.
+The Foundation Org serves the roles of "protector, nurturer, and advocate" of the Radworks ecosystem, by carrying out operations, marketing, and governance-related support.
 It also fulfills roles that are better suited to a legal entity, such as the maintenance of Radworks' intellectual property and initiation of Radworks' legal analysis and action.
-All work done by the Foundation Org for Radworks and its other Orgs is funded from the treasury via an annual Org proposal.
-The Better Internet Foundation maintains separate funds to cover costs related to its own operations, which are not used to fund work done for Radworks and its Orgs.
-See the Foundation Org's [community approve strategy for 2024](https://community.radworks.org/t/formal-review-rgp-21-foundation-org-proposal-2024/3420/3).
+All work done by the Foundation Org for Radworks is funded by the treasury via an annual Org proposal.
+See the Foundation Org's [community approved strategy for 2024](https://community.radworks.org/t/formal-review-rgp-21-foundation-org-proposal-2024/3420/3).

 > The Better Internet Foundation does not control treasury funds, nor can it direct product development (Radicle & Drips).